A Better, Robust CUPED

 \[\begin{align} M^T M &= \begin{bmatrix} n & \sum T_i & \sum (X_i - \bar{X}) & \sum T_i(X_i - \bar{X}) \\ \sum T_i & \sum T_i & \sum T_i(X_i - \bar{X}) & \sum T_i(X_i - \bar{X}) \\ \sum (X_i - \bar{X}) & \sum T_i(X_i - \bar{X}) & \sum (X_i - \bar{X})^2 & \sum T_i(X_i - \bar{X})^2 \\ \sum T_i(X_i - \bar{X}) & \sum T_i(X_i - \bar{X}) & \sum T_i(X_i - \bar{X})^2 & \sum T_i(X_i - \bar{X})^2 \end{bmatrix} \\ M^T y &= \begin{bmatrix} \sum Y_i \\ \sum T_i Y_i \\ \sum (X_i - \bar{X}) Y_i \\ \sum T_i(X_i - \bar{X}) Y_i \end{bmatrix} \\ M^T M \beta &= M^T y \end{align}\]

-The following function computes the aggregates using dplyr, solves for the Lin estimator, and applies the Delta Method to find the standard error for the Relative Effect (\(\beta_1 / \beta_0\)).
+The following function computes the aggregates using dplyr, solves for the Lin estimator, and applies the Delta Method to find the standard error for the relative effect.
+This is how we can construct the Lin estimator using only aggregated data, like CUPED.

 #'